onefoursix/Cloudera-Impala-JDBC-Example/README.md

 ###Cloudera Impala JDBC Example

-[Apache Impala (Incubating)](http://www.cloudera.com/products/apache-hadoop/impala.html) (an Apache Incubator project) is an open source, analytic MPP database for Apache Hadoop.
+[Apache Impala (Incubating)](http://www.cloudera.com/products/apache-hadoop/impala.html) is an open source, analytic MPP database for Apache Hadoop.

 This example shows how to build and run a maven-based project to execute SQL queries on Impala using JDBC

-Tested with Impala 2.3.x included with [CDH 5.5.x](http://www.cloudera.com/downloads/cdh/5-5-2.html) and the [Impala JDBC Driver v2.5.30](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-30.html)
+I tested using Impala 2.3.x included with [CDH 5.5.x](http://www.cloudera.com/downloads/cdh/5-5-2.html) and the [Impala JDBC Driver v2.5.30](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-30.html)

-When you download the Impala JDBC Driver from the link above, it is packaged as a zip file, with seperate distributions for JDBC3, JDBC4 and JDBC4.1 for a variety of OS's  This example uses the distribution for JDBC4.1 on RHEL6 x86_64.
-The zip file contains the following jar files:
+When you download the Impala JDBC Driver from the link above it is packaged as a zip file with seperate distributions for JDBC3, JDBC4 and JDBC4.1, and for a variety of OS's.
+This example uses the distribution for JDBC4.1 on RHEL6 x86_64.
+The downladed zip file contains the following eleven jar files:

 	ImpalaJDBC41.jar
 	TCLIServiceClient.jar